zalando/zalando-howto-open-source/README.md

     - clarifies if it's still in early development/a prototype
 - you respond promptly (within 72 hours) to PRs, issues, and queries

-####Open-Source, But Not "Truly Open Source"
+####/zalando-zincubator: For the Open-Source, But Not "Truly Open Source"
 Projects that aren't "truly open source":
 - are dependent on our systems
+- are dependent on other Zalando open-source projects that haven't been widely adopted
 - are “experimental”/”maybe useful to others someday,” but you're not working on it (a Hack Week project, or something you've lost interest in)
 - lacking meaningful documentation (a README), and you're not working on any

 These are currently not suitable for the main org repo.
-Place them on our "Zincubator" page, not on our main repository.
-The Guild reserves the right to relocate such projects to the Zincubator on your behalf.
+Place them at github.com/zalando-zincubator.
+The Guild reserves the right to relocate such projects from our main org to the Zincubator on your behalf.

+####Using GitHub Enterprise (GHE)
-You can also maintain the project as a private repo on GitHub Enterprise.
-We don't recommend this option, as projects here will be much less likely to reflect “open source first” values, will lose visibility, and will likely be forgotten.
+Can you maintain the project as a private repo on GitHub Enterprise (GHE)?
+Well, it is an option.
+But we don't recommend it, as projects here will be much less likely to reflect “open source first” values, will lose visibility, and will likely be forgotten.
      - Is it possible to transfer GitHub issues from one project to the other?
 No.
      - Is it possible to transfer the ownership of a Github repo to someone else?
 Yes.